owenvoke/arionum-js/.github/CONTRIBUTING.md

 - **Consider our release cycle** - We try to follow [SemVer v2.0.0](https://semver.org).
 Randomly breaking public APIs is not an option.

-- **Create feature branches** - Don't ask us to pull from your master branch.
+- **Create feature branches** - Don't ask us to pull from your main branch.

 - **One pull request per feature** - If you want to do more than one thing, send multiple pull requests.